adamheldring/RadioPlayer/README.md

 You will need to use the component lifecycle function `componentDidMount()` [docs](https://reactjs.org/docs/react-component.html#componentdidmount) to invoke a `fetch()` function on the url "http://api.sr.se/api/v2/channels?format=json&size=100".
 Use `.then()` to create a success callback function.
 Within that callback function, you can use `setState()` to inject the api response into your component.

-Refer to the lecture material from the morning, and also check back on your old weather dashboard project for a reminder!
+Refer to the lecture material from the morning, and also check back on your old weather dashboard project for a reminder on how to use `fetch()`!

 ### Audio